 As battlefields fell silent in 1865, the question of secession had been answered, slavery had been eradicated, and America was once again territorially united.
 But in many ways, the conclusion of the Civil War created more questions than answers.
 How would the nation become one again?
 Who was responsible for rebuilding the South?
 What role would African Americans occupy in this society?
 Northern and southern soldiers returned home with broken bodies, broken spirits, and broken minds.
 Plantation owners had land but not labor.
 Recently freed African Americans had their labor but no land.
-Former slaves faced a world of possibilities—legal marriage, family reunions, employment, and fresh starts—but also a racist world of bitterness, violence, and limited opportunity.
+Formerly enslaved people faced a world of possibilities—legal marriage, family reunions, employment, and fresh starts—but also a racist world of bitterness, violence, and limited opportunity.
 The war may have been over, but the battles for the peace were just beginning.

 VI.
 Primary Sources

-Confederates had to quickly create not only a government, but also a nation, including all of the cultural values required to foster patriotism.
-In this speech Alexander Stephens, Vice President of the Confederacy, proclaims that slavery and white supremacy were not only the cause for secession, but also the “cornerstone” of the Confederate nation.
+Confederates had to quickly create not only a government but also a nation, including all of the cultural values required to foster patriotism.
+In this speech, Alexander Stephens, Vice President of the Confederacy, proclaims that slavery and white supremacy were not only the cause for secession but also the “cornerstone” of the Confederate nation.

 The massive casualty rates of the Civil War meant that nurses were always needed.
 Women, North and South, left the comforts of home to care for the wounded.
 Hospital conditions were often so bad that many volunteer nurses quit soon after beginning.
-After the war, Kate Cumming, a nurse who travelled with the Army of Tennessee, published an account of her experience.
+After the war, Kate Cumming, a nurse who traveled with the Army of Tennessee, published an account of her experience.
 She included a poem, written by an unknown author about nursing in the war.

 Civil War soldiers described the experience of combat as both terrifying and confusing.
 The American writer, Ambrose Bierce, captures both the confusion and terror of the Battle of Shiloh in the below excerpt of his 1881 recollections of the battle.

-Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil Was as a war for union that later became a spiritual process of national penance for two hundred and fifty years of slaveholding.
+Abraham Lincoln offered a first draft of history in his second inaugural address, casting the Civil War as a war for union that later became a spiritual process of national penance for two hundred and fifty years of slaveholding.
 Lincoln also looked to the future, envisioning a harmonious and speedy Reconstruction that would take place “with malice toward none” and “with charity for all.”

 The Civil War ultimately opened a variety of arenas for Union and Confederate women’s participation.
-In the North, the United States Sanitary Commission in particular centralized women’s opportunities to volunteer as nurses, donate supplies, and toraise funds at Sanitary fairs.
+In the North, the United States Sanitary Commission in particular centralized women’s opportunities to volunteer as nurses, donate supplies, and to raise funds at Sanitary Fairs.
 This 1864 image from popular periodical Harper’s Weekly celebrates women’s contributions on the battlefield, in the hospital, in the parlor, and at the fair.

 Death pervaded every aspect of life during the years of the Civil War.
 This gruesome photograph, taken after the battle of Cold Harbor, shows the hasty burial procedures used to reckon with unprecedented death.
-Dirty jobs like this were often left to black soldiers or freedpeople in Contraband Camps.
+Dirty jobs like this were often left to Black soldiers or freedpeople in Contraband Camps.

 VII.
 Reference Material

-This chapter was edited by Angela Esco Elder and David Thomson, with content contributions by Thomas Balcerski, William Black, Frank Cirillo, Matthew C. Hulbert, Andrew F. Lang, John Riley, Angela Riotto, Gregory N. Stern, David Thomson, Ann Tucker, and Rebecca Zimmer.
+This chapter was edited by Angela Esco Elder and David Thomson, with content contributions by Thomas Balcerski, William Black, Frank Cirillo, Matthew C. Hulbert, Andrew F. Lang, John Patrick Riley, Angela Riotto, Gregory N. Stern, David Thomson, Ann Tucker, and Rebecca Zimmer.

 Recommended citation: Thomas Balcerski et al., “The Civil War,” Angela Esco Elder and David Thomson, eds., in The American Yawp, eds.
 Joseph Locke and Ben Wright (Stanford, CA: Stanford University Press, 2018).